postmanlabs/labs-docs/src/pages/docs/sending-requests/certificates.md

 ### Verifying a certificate was sent

 You can verify a certificate was sent using the [Postman Console](/docs/sending-requests/troubleshooting-api-requests/).
-To see this in action, open the Postman console by selecting **Console** in the Postman footer.
-Then send a request to `https://postman-echo.com/get`.
+Open the Postman console by selecting **Console** in the Postman footer, and then send a request.

-In this example, you used `https` to ensure Postman sends the certificate.
-In the Postman console, expand the request to view details about the certificate that was sent with the request.
+In the example below, the request used `https://` to ensure Postman sent the certificate.
+You can expand the request to view details about the certificate that was sent with the request.

 [![Certificate details in console](https://assets.postman.com/postman-docs/certificates-console-details-v9-14.jpg)](https://assets.postman.com/postman-docs/certificates-console-details-v9-14.jpg)